 The River Ravensbourne and its associated Mill Pond are greatly valued.
-However over many years it has become heavily silted up, with Bromley council no longer removing the sacculated silt periodically.
+However over many years the Mill Pond has become heavily silted up, with Bromley council having stopped removing it for many years.
 Additionally occasional pollution incidents have occurred, a few of them serious.
-The Environment Agency and Thames Water continue to take appropriate action in response to these.
+The Environment Agency and Thames Water continue to take appropriate action in response to these incidents.

 For several years we have been liaising with various organisations, seeking to renovate the historic Mill Pond (off Glassmill Lane) and so to enhance its potential ecological & heritage assets.
 We have been doing this in partnership with the following organizations:-